Updated on 2024.10.01

 • Provide a single API for multiple architectures.

-• Support niche architectures or be relatively easy to extend.
+• Support niche architectures or make it relatively easy to add them.

 • Apart from the text disassembly, provide additional information about the operands and other meta-data.